fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 tags: [madrid2019, eeg-language, eeg-sedation]
 ---

-# Frequency analysis of task and resting state EEG

 ## General introduction

 In this tutorial we will analyze the power spectra for two different EEG